Children's Hospital is part of the UPMC family.

 “As an extension of our mission here to care for children through transplantation, we do surgery in other countries, when possible, or we assist teams there who are doing the surgery,” says George V. Mazariegos, MD, director of the Pediatric Abdominal Transplant Program.

-Children’s Hospital also offers formal and informal training programs to share with doctors from other nations the knowledge its transplant surgeons have gained from decades spent investigating and advancing pediatric transplant techniques, immunosuppression and post-transplant care.
+UPMC Children’s Hospital of Pittsburgh also offers formal and informal training programs to share with doctors from other nations the knowledge its transplant surgeons have gained from decades spent investigating and advancing pediatric transplant techniques, immunosuppression, and post-transplant care.

-Children’s Hospital of Pittsburgh operates one of the most experienced, active and successful pediatric liver transplant and pediatric intestine transplant programs in the world.
-The hospital has performed more than 1,100 pediatric liver transplants and more than 120 intestine transplants since 1981, when the program was established by transplant pioneer Thomas Starzl, MD, PhD.
+UPMC Children’s Hospital operates one of the most experienced, active and successful pediatric liver transplant and pediatric intestine transplant programs in the world.
+The hospital has performed more than 1,900 abdominal transplants — including liver, kidney, small bowel, and intestinal transplants — since 1981 when the program was established by transplant pioneer Thomas Starzl, MD, PhD.

 A willingness to accept the most difficult pediatric liver transplant cases has not prevented the Liver and Intestine Transplantation Program from achieving pediatric liver transplant survival rates that are among the best in the world.
-Children’s one-year patient and graft survival rates for pediatric liver transplant patients are above 90 percent.
-More than 88 percent of Children’s pediatric liver transplant patients are surviving beyond the three-year anniversary of their surgeries.
-Five-year survival rates for small bowel patients have improved to nearly 75 percent.
+UPMC Children’s one-year patient survival rate for pediatric liver transplant patients is 95 percent.
+More than 96 percent of Children’s pediatric liver transplant patients are surviving beyond the three-year anniversary of their surgeries.

 Pediatric liver transplants became possible in many countries when, in recent years, doctors began to successfully perform living donor transplants.